-- Cut an "X" in the core of each brussels sprout.
+- Cut an "X" in the core end of each brussels sprout with a sharp knife.
 Place 1 in. of water in a saucepan; add sprouts.
 Bring to a boil.
 Reduce heat; cover and simmer for 5-6 minutes or until crisp-tender.
 Drain.
 Add the remaining ingredients and toss to coat.

 - Arrange sprouts in a single layer in a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
 Bake, uncovered, at 425° for 15-20 minutes, stirring occasionally.
 Serve immediately.
 Yield: 6 servings.